Most known for keeping away vampires but have you thought about juicing raw garlic?

 - ½ inch of ginger

 The prep for this is pretty simple: you’re going to core the apple, wash the celery and peeled garlic, peel the ginger and the lime and get it all through your juicer!
 A great health boost with some strong flavours, add in more apple if it’s still too intense in the current form.
+I always stick to 1 not 2 cloves of garlic to keep the taste manageable.

 - 2 grapefruit